Yousef-Adel/A-B-Testing-for-between-old-and-new-website-page-/README.md

 # Analyze A/B Test Results
 ## Overview
-### The project conducted A/B testing of user conversions on an old and new wepage.
+### The project conducted A/B testing of user conversions on an old and new web page.

 ### The dateset attributes indcludes:
 - Unique used ID